HunterCartier702/RHCSA-Home-Lab/README.md

 $ lvresize -r -l +75%FREE /dev/vgdata/lvdata

 # resize the logical volume to a total size that equals 75% of the amount of free disk space
-# which meay result in an attempt to reduce the logical volume size
+# which may result in an attempt to reduce the logical volume size
 $ lvresize -r -l 75%FREE /dev/vgdata/lvdata
 ```